Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

-Review the list of requirements below to ensure you have the best opportunity for a smooth remote proctoring experience.
+Review these requirements for a smooth remote proctoring experience.

 If your equipment does not pass the technical readiness checks and the issues cannot be resolved by ProctorU’s live technicians, you should source another test location and/or equipment and complete the technical readiness checks again

-We would recommend you use an external mouse as trackpads will be difficult in test conditions.
-If you use a laptop, for best results it is recommended it be a 15” screen or larger.
-However, a 13” screen will be acceptable, but it will simply mean that you will have to scroll more in order to see the information in the questions.
+We recommend you use an external mouse as trackpads are difficult to use in test conditions.
+If you use a laptop, we recommend a 15” screen or larger for best results.
+However, a 13” screen is acceptable, but you will have to scroll more to see the information in the questions.

 No, it is not necessary to purchase a brand new computer, as long as your computer meets the minimum requirements you should be able to complete your test.
 If you do not have a computer, consider borrowing one from a friend, relative or even school.

 If you are not able to access a computer please contact the ISAT Office for advice

 Log into your ProctorU account and click the button that says "Test Your Equipment"